 Our first cohort of Kofi Annan Changemakers will complete their programme in June 2022.
 The young leaders convened in Geneva at the end of 2021 for a face-to-face module on leadership, resilience, negotiations, and forging consensus, and to fine-tune their project and pitching skills.

 “The programme wasn’t just about improving our skills to enhance our projects, it also given us the platform to meet new people that could help us in our changemaking work.”

 – Junbert, Kofi Annan Changemaker 2021

 Designed to help young changemakers around the world connect with more senior leaders, the KACM initiative reflects on their individual goals and gives these young people an opportunity to scale up the impact of their work.

 The programme focuses on young changemakers committed to improving the lives of their communities and peers.
 From defending children’s rights to tackling climate change or fighting for food security, the young leaders work across many fields.

-These future leaders are working towards the Sustainable Development Goals locally, and our aim is to help them scale up their work, beyond the scope of their own project.
+These future leaders are working toward the Sustainable Development Goals locally, and our aim is to help them scale up their work, beyond the scope of their own projects.